In her speech to the Police and Mental Health Summit 2014, Home Secretary Rt Hon Theresa May MP said:

-“The status quo is not acceptable and I am concerned that vulnerable adults are not always receiving the support of an appropriate adult.
-We are currently examining the recommendations and implementation options to ensure that vulnerable people are provided with the support they are entitled to.
+"The status quo is clearly not acceptable and I was concerned to read that a number of mentally vulnerable adults, who clearly meet the current eligibility criteria in PACE Code of Practice C, do not receive the support of an appropriate adult...the priority must be to act to ensure that vulnerable people are provided with the support they are entitled to".

 Lord Bradley PC